 At the very least, when you check the item’s timeline, if you are taking a chance on a new lead, it is a risk taken knowingly.

 Of course, the budget should always be a factor when making a spending decision.
 Prices for the best hitch cargo carrier range from less than a hundred dollars to more than five times that amount.
 Value, however, is not always monetary.
 If a low-cost option meets your needs, it can be just as useful as a more costly alternative.

-Always, when budgeting for purchase, consider both direct and associated cost.
+Always, when budgeting for purchase, consider both direct and associated costs.
 Direct cost is the price of the product and shipping.
 Associated cost involves things such as shop time for installation, as well as any increased fuel expenses due to added weight.

 It is always better to avoid fiscal surprises; so, when making a purchase, double-check the price (while still ensuring the product meets your specific needs).

 Frequently Asked Questions of Hitch Cargo Carrier

 Why do I need a hitch cargo carrier?